egilkh/jvw/readme.md

-JSVariableWatch
+# JSVariableWatcher

 A loopy variable watcher.

-Every X ms it will check for modifications to a variable.
+Every X (250 by default) ms it will check for modifications to a variable and run the associated function.

-Usage:
+I haven't done much testing of it.
+Your milage may vary.

+## Usage

     var j = new JVW();
     j.add('nameOfVariable', function (varName, oldValue, newValue) {
-    	// do stuff when a variable changes.
+    	// do stuff when variable changes.
     });

+    j.remove('nameOfvariable');